 We can supplement our knowledge of past trends with additional knowledge.
-From carbon cycle science, we know that the atmospheric concentration of carbon dioxide would be stabilized if global emissions were limited to a level that can removed from the atmosphere by natural and human-engineered processes.
+From carbon cycle science, we know that the atmospheric concentration of carbon dioxide would be stabilized if global emissions were limited to a level that can be removed from the atmosphere by natural and human-engineered processes.
 An equal balance between emissions and removals is referred to as net zero emissions.
-But emissions and removals are not in balance, and we can be highly confident that the global economy will continue to produce carbon dioxide and other greenhouse gas emissions at levels above net zero for at least two decades and possibly longer.
+But emissions and removals are not in balance, and we can be highly confident that the global economy will continue to produce carbon dioxide and other greenhouse gas emissions at levels above net zero for at least two decades and longer if deep reductions in emissions are not made soon.
 The result will be growing concentrations of greenhouse gases.
 Further, from firmly established principles of physics, we can be nearly certain that the increases in atmospheric concentrations of greenhouse gases will cause further rises in surface temperatures averaged across the Earth and in most regions of the world, including Cumberland County.
 We can also infer from physical principles that it is very likely that our warmer future will have an intensified water cycle that would generate more annual rainfall, more frequent and more severe heavy rain events, and possibly more frequent and severe droughts and storms as well.